 In regards to backcountry campsites, these are available on an advance reservation system as well that also involves a drawing/lottery.
 Permits for a backcountry site must be applied for several months in advance.
 You'll be provided an opportunity to list alternate choices.
 It can be difficult to obtain your first choice for the date you desire.
 There is only one camp location in the Loch/Andrews Tarn area called "The Andrews Creek" at 10,560 ft.
 It is about 3.6 miles in from the TH and is on the trail to Andrews Tarn and Glacier at about where the trail takes a decided turn to the west after having been heading in a northerly direction.
 In Glacier Gorge, there is only one backcountry site there as well which is the "Glacier Gorge, #39."
 Permits for these sites can be obtain & submitted online now.
 Begin your search here:

 Taylor Peak is sequenced with Powell Peak in our route descriptions for a long-mileage, full-day hike.
 Assuming you're able to begin at the Glacier Gorge Trailhead parking lot, head off from the SW end of the lot on a trail that drops down a little toward Glacier Creek, then crosses it to continue SW to a trail intersection.
 The trail passes briefly through a nice little fern forest.
 At the intersection, (.3 mile from the Glacier Gorge parking) a trail comes in from the right which comes down from the Bear Lake parking area.
 Make a left turn and head for Alberta Falls, a half mile away.
 The trail to that point is highly used.
 Pause to view the impressive, roaring falls if you have time.
-Continue another .9 mile gaining more elevation now to another trail intersection.
-Go right to reach "The Loch," a beautiful lake at the head of "Loch Vale" valley.
-The Loch is another 1.4 mile from that last intersection.
+Continue past the falls gaining more elevation now to another trail intersection.
+The left fork heads up Glacier Gorge to Black Lake.
+Stay right at this junction to reach "The Loch," a beautiful lake at the head of "Loch Vale" valley.
+The Loch is about .8 mile from that last intersection.
 It took us 67 minutes, to cover the three miles or more to “The Loch” on this trail familiar to us.
-Continue past The Loch on the same trail another .6 mile to the turnoff for Andrews Tarn and Glacier.
+Continue past The Loch on the same trail another .8 mile to the turnoff for Andrews Tarn and Glacier.
 It took us 90 minutes from the TH to reach this intersection.

 From the pass, it's about a mile to the summit of Taylor, but it seemed to take inordinately long to get there.
+From the east end of Andrews Tarn, it's 1.7 miles.
 We hiked up just moderate slopes covered in tundra with ribbons of exposed rocks where earlier snowmelt flows course their way down the mountain.
-It is another 1,200 feet of gain and at eventually, you'll be standing on the summit.
+It is another 1,200 feet of gain and eventually, you'll be standing on the summit.
 The summit view is spectacular.
 To the west is the vast valley of the “North Inlet” to Lake Granby.
 Immediately east of the summit, there is an abrupt drop of over 1,500 feet to the valley of Glass Lake and Sky Pond below.
 The sheer cliffs at the head of Loch Vale are simply amazing.
 Breaks in the summit plateau afford views down sheer couloirs of rock that plunge to deadly depths.
 If not going any farther, simply retrace your route back to the Glacier Gorge TH.
 Otherwise, continue on to Powell Peak.

 With good weather underway, it's tempting to spend a little extra time here, even though it's a long trip back, just so you can soak in the view.
 No wonder this area was made into a national park.
 The summit of Powell is a rocky perch that drops off and even seems to overhang a little bit over the Loch Vale valley far below.
 We took plenty of photos.
 So should you.
 Off to the west, the beetle ravaged forest around Granby were sadly visible.
 Other summits like McHenrys lay close by, but separated by a substantial notch, and Long’s Peak looms in the distance like a great monarch of the Rockies, its odd square top unmistakable.